Skip to content

 • Description: A specific Redis connection URL to use for this cache instance, overriding the global database.redis.url if provided.
 Format: redis://[username:password@]host:port[/db]

 • Default Value: null (None).
-If not set, it will likely use the global Redis configuration from database.redis.
+If not set, it will use the global Redis configuration from database.redis.

 cache.redis.cluster_mode